David Michôd

-Education and early career
+Early life and education

-Michôd was educated at Sydney Grammar School before moving to Melbourne to study arts at the University of Melbourne.
-After working for the Victorian Department of Education he decided to attend film school while in his mid-20s.
-He was the editor of Inside Film magazine from 2003 to 2006.
+David Michôd was born in 1972 in Sydney, New South Wales.
+He was educated at Sydney Grammar School before doing an arts degree at the University of Melbourne.

+After working for the Victorian Department of Education for a while, he decided to apply for film school while in his mid-20s.
+He is a graduate of the VCA Film and Television School (part of Melbourne University).

 Career

 Early career: Short films and documentaries

-Michôd began his directing career in short films, with Ezra White, LL.B. in 2006 being one of the first to make an impact.
+Michôd was editor of Inside Film magazine for several years, during which time he made several short films.
+His first short film to make an impact was Ezra White, LL.B., which he made in 2006.
 In 2007, Michôd's short film Crossbow, a coming-of-age drama was premiered at the Venice Film Festival and received positive response from critics.
 Afterwards, the film competed at number of film festivals and earned good reviews.
 The film also screened at Sundance Film Festival and won the Australian Film Institute Award for Best Screenplay in a Short Film.

 In 2008, Michôd directed another short film, Netherland Dwarf, which also screened at Sundance Film Festival and Berlin International Film Festival and earned positive reviews from critics.
 The same year, Michôd co-directed Solo, a documentary film with Jennifer Peedom.
-It depicts the fatal journey of Australian adventurer Andrew McAuley who went on a solo kayak crossing from Tasmania to New Zealand.
+It depicts the fatal journey of Australian adventurer Andrew McAuley, who went on a solo kayak crossing from Tasmania to New Zealand.
 The documentary received a positive response upon release, with Empire rating the film five stars: "As a tribute to a man – and man's – insatiable search for adventure, it's unforgettable."
 In 2009, Michôd directed Inside the Square, a 30-minute behind-the-scenes documentary on the making of 2008 film The Square directed by Nash Edgerton.

 Feature films

 Animal Kingdom

 In 2010, he released his first feature film, Animal Kingdom.
 The film was widely acclaimed by critics and received several awards and nominations.
 Dave Calhoun from Time Out compared him to Martin Scorsese saying that "He brings a big dose of Scorsese to Melbourne in telling of a fictional crime family."
 J.R.
 Jones of Chicago Reader praised Michôds director saying "Writer-director David Michôd creates a densely textured moral universe that makes good on his metaphoric title."
 Bill Goodykoontz of The Arizona Republic said that "The naturalistic style Michôd employs adds to the sense of dread.
 Is there no way out of this existence?"
-The film became the third highest grossing Australian film at the Australian box office in 2010, with a worldwide box office gross of US$5,775,563.
+The film became the third highest-grossing Australian film at the Australian box office in 2010, with a worldwide box office gross of US$5,775,563.